alfaloo/tp/docs/UserGuide.md

    ![Ui](images/InitialState.png)

-### Overview of the graphical user interface (GUI)
+### Overview of MediCLI Main Window

-MediCLI has 4 main components in its graphical user interface.
+MediCLI has 4 primary components in its main window.
 Detailed descriptions of each can be found below.

 ![Ui](images/GUI.png)